 No tests have been undertaken of any appliance or system.
 No access was available beneath sanitary or kitchen fittings.
 No access was available to any sub-floor areas.

-The external building fabric has been inspected from ground level only from the grounds of the subject property.
+The external building fabric has been inspected from ground level only.
 Exposure work has not been carried out.
-The garage vehicular door was not fully opened or tested.
-The garage had stored items in it.